 - The ultimate resolution involves divine intervention, with the gods recognizing the depth of Eros and Psyche’s love, resulting in an immortal union that symbolizes the enduring nature of true love.

 Eros was the son of Aphrodite and Mars, who, with his arrows, caused intense love to people.

 Psyche was an impressive girl, surpassing even Aphrodite in beauty, something that made Aphrodite jealous and revengeful.
 She ordered her son to poison all men to not lust after her.

-However, Eros accidentally got hurt by his arrows and fell in love with the beautiful girl.
-The years passed and despite her beauty, Psyche could not get married, while her sisters had families and children.
+However, Eros accidentally gets hurt by his arrows and falls in love with the beautiful girl.
+The years passed, and despite her beauty, Psyche could not get married, while her sisters had families and children.